A quick search through this website will find plenty of news alerts about security vulnerabilities in WordPress and its 40,000+ third-party plugins.

 If you administer your own WordPress website, please be sure to ensure that you are running the latest version of the software and are keeping your plugins patched too.

-As I described last week on the Optimal Security blog, take steps now to ensure that your WordPress site is hardened against potential attacks and your chances of compromise are minimised.
+As I described last week, take steps now to ensure that your WordPress site is hardened against potential attacks and your chances of compromise are minimised.